-Researchers have even calculated the dollar amount above which salary ceases to matter: a modest \$75,000 in the U. S. (Kahneman & Deaton, 2010), which is a surprise to those aspiring to "six-figure" incomes.
+Howell and Howell 2008; Inglehart 2000).
+In other words, the money that makes a person happiest is that which keeps her out of poverty.
+Looking at the data another way, as income increases, the relative amounts matter more than their absolute values (Kahneman and Deaton 2010).
+Researchers have even calculated the dollar amount above which salary ceases to matter: a modest \$ 75,000 in the USA (Kahneman and Deaton 2010), which is a surprise to those aspiring to "six-figure" incomes.

-Not All Types of Happiness Require Money
+2.1.3 Not All Types of Happiness Require Money

 Psychologists measure the components of well-being in several different ways, and not all of these measures correlate highly with income.
 When asked to evaluate their lives as a whole, people often base their answers on their salaries or their savings accounts.
-As a result, money is more strongly correlated with overall life satisfaction (Diener et al., 2010; Tay & Diener, 2011).
-A moderate income also means not experiencing the misery of lacking basic necessities and freedoms, reflected in its association with less negative affect (Tay & Diener, 2011).
+As a result, money is more strongly correlated with overall life satisfaction (Diener et al. 2010; Tay and Diener 2011).
+A moderate income also means not experiencing the misery of lacking basic necessities and freedoms, reflected in its association with less negative affect (Tay and Diener 2011).

 But, do the wealthy feel happier than everyone else at every minute of the day?
 Hardly.

-Moment-to-moment feelings-especially positive ones-are less strongly related to people's incomes and more strongly related to the extent to which their psychological needs are being met through their daily activities and their immediate context (Diener et al., 2010; Lyubomirsky, Sheldon, & Schkade, 2005; Schwarz, Kahneman, & Xu, 2009).
+Moment-to-moment feelings, especially positive ones, are less strongly related to people's incomes and more strongly related to the extent to which their psychological needs are being met through their daily activities and their immediate context (Diener et al. 2010; Lyubomirsky et al. 2005b; Schwarz et al. 2009).
 In other words, if researchers picked an individual off the street at random, they could infer more about his present feelings from what he is doing and whom he is with than from rifling through his wallet.

-National Prosperity May Not Trickle Down
+2.1.4 National Prosperity May Not Trickle Down

-Political leaders can be forgiven for believing that building a strong economy inevitably breeds happy constituents: A nation's changes in prosperity (as measured by growth in GDP or income) correlate with changes in its citizens' life satisfaction.
-However, as prosperity rises and falls, corresponding shifts in positive or negative emotions fail to materialize (Diener, Oishi, & Tay, 2011; but see Easterlin et al., 2010; Easterlin & Angelescu, 2010; Stevenson & Wolfers, 2008, for alternative perspectives).
+Political leaders can be forgiven for believing that building a strong economy inevitably breeds happy constituents: A nation's changes in prosperity (as measured by growth in Gross Domestic Product [GDP] or income) correlate with changes in its citizens' life satisfaction.
+However, as prosperity rises and falls, corresponding shifts in positive or negative emotions fail to materialize (Diener et al. 2011; but see Easterlin et al. 2010; Easterlin and Angelescu 2010; Stevenson and Wolfers 2008, for alternative perspectives).
 Even when income or GDP does increase, a number of barriers make surges in life satisfaction less likely.
-For example, GDP makes less of a difference if household material wealth remains unchanged (i.e., the nation's wealth does not "trickle down" to ordinary people; Diener et al., 2011).
-Additionally, extra income only benefits citizens when they are satisfied with their incomes and optimistic about their futures (Diener et al., 2011).
+For example, GDP makes less of a difference if household material wealth remains unchanged (i.e., the nation's wealth does not "trickle down" to ordinary people; Diener et al. 2011).
+Additionally, extra income only benefits citizens when they are satisfied with their incomes and optimistic about their futures (Diener et al. 2011).

 Intriguingly, in special cases, subjective and objective indicators can even diverge.
 When the Berlin Wall fell, for example, the economic fortunes of East Germans increased over time along with their life satisfaction.
-However, West Germans grew less satisfied with life over time, despite the fact that their incomes were also rising (Easterlin & Zimmerman, 2006).
+However, West Germans grew less satisfied with life over time, despite the fact that their incomes were also rising (Easterlin and Zimmerman 2006).